-Hygiene is essential.
-Hygiene notices (i.e., avoid touching your face, sneeze/cough etiquette and proper hand washing) must be posted at entrances, washrooms, hand washing stations, lunch rooms and public areas.
+Hygiene cannot be over emphasized.
+Hygiene notices (i.e. avoid touching your face, sneeze/cough etiquette and proper hand washing) must be posted at entrances, washrooms, hand washing stations and public areas.
 Wherever possible, you should also have ready access to:

-- Handwashing facilities with soap and hand towels - An enforced schedule that provides time for frequent and thorough hand washing - Hand sanitizers with a concentration of 60 per cent alcohol - Tissues to catch coughs and sneezes - Non touch waste disposal receptacles - Clean work surfaces, especially commonly touched surfaces and equipment at least twice daily, with Ethanol, at 62-71%, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite (bleach) - Clean work wear, laundered as soon as possible.
+- ▶ Handwashing facilities with soap and hand towels - ▶ An enforced schedule that provides time for frequent and thorough hand washing - ▶ Hand sanitizer with a concentration of 60 per cent alcohol - ▶ Tissues to catch coughs and sneezes - ▶ Non touch waste disposal receptacles - ▶ Clean work surfaces, especially commonly touched surfaces and equipment.
+(Clean at least twice daily, especially if the public accesses your workplace, with Ethanol, at 62-71%, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite (bleach). - ▶ Clean work wear, laundered as soon as possible.